Dallinger/Dallinger/docs/source/dummies_network.rst

 Either way, once the parent Node is selected the last thing to do is to connect the parent to the child and ask the parent to transmit to the child.
 What is transmitted will depend on the experiment, see the Rogers demo for more details of this.

-The files contains a bunch of other Networks too, but I'll leave those up to the reader to figure out how they work.
+The file `networks.py` contains a bunch of other Networks too, but I'll leave those up to the reader to figure out how they work.
 If you're struggling to see what a Network does grab a pen and paper and manually sketch out what happens as one Node after another gets added.